sireum/virtual-reactor-hooks/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-When in a virtual section, any time-based operator called without a specific `Scheduler` will use a `VirtualTimeScheduler` behind the scenes.
+Within a virtual section, any time-based operator called without a specific `Scheduler` will use a `VirtualTimeScheduler` behind the scenes.

 There are two prerequisites needed for virtual-time scheduling: